0xRajkumar/0xRajkumar/README.md

 <h1 align="left">
-  Hi there 👋 I'm Raj.
+  Hi there 👋 I'm Raj
 </h1>

 I am searching for jobs in smart contract development and security.
 Right now, I am finding bugs on code4rena and immunefi.